cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 First step is to deploy [SiamMask][siammask-serverless].
 The deployment process can depend on your operating system.
-On Linux you can use `serverless/deploy_cpu.sh` auxiliary script but in the tutorial we are using `nuctl` directly.
+On Linux you can use `serverless/deploy_cpu.sh` auxiliary script but below we are using `nuctl` directly.

 ```sh
 nuctl create project cvat